vanman247/Senior-Project/docs/blog_post_2.md

             self.puts = pd.DataFrame(self.put)
             return self.puts

+The Function "next_friday()" calculates the if the date of the Upcoming Fiday. *Disclaimer: If the Current Day is a Friday then it will so the same date as the "next_friday()" function.*

+The "Opt()" Function does the bulk of the work in calling and collecting the Options Chains.

+The "calls()" Function pulls out the Calls of the Options from the "Opt" Function.

+The "puts()" Function pulls out the Puts of the Options from the "Opt" Function.

  ### Step 3

  We now need to know what is the Current Price of the Stock.